What can happen when you swipe random images from the Internet to use in your content

 I hope that now, after reading this, you won't either.

-There are plenty of safe photo sites out there now.
+There are plenty of safe, free photo sites out there now, including these, a few of my go-tos:

-P.S.
-Don't get me wrong.
+Also, please don't me wrong.
 I was guilty.
 I used the image without permission.
-But this was back in the days when EVERYONE used images straight from the Internet.
+But this was back in the day when EVERYONE used images straight from the Internet.
 It was common practice.

 Do you sweat the small stuff?
 Do you want your online presence to inspire trust and confidence?
 Do you grit your teeth when others don't care enough about YOUR web experience?
 Are you all about creating an excellent website and excellent content that makes it easy for people to get to know, like, and trust you and buy your stuff?